a-n-t-h-o-n-y/TermOx/README.md

   <img src="docs/images/animation.gif">
 </p>

-Each Widget can enable Animation for itself.
-This will send Timer Events to the given Widget at a specified time interval.
-The Widget can handle these Events with a virtual function override for Timer Events and update its state and re-paint itself.
+Each Widget can enable Animation for itself, sending Timer Events to the Widget at a specified time interval.
+The Widget handles these Events with a virtual function override and can update its state.

 Individual color definitions can be animated with Dynamic Colors.